About r4wRun

 - Performance badges track wins, podiums, and consistency stats like win rate and podium rate.

-- Bracket badges reward heat wins, reaching finals, and high advancement rates.
+- Knockout badges reward heat wins, reaching finals, and high advancement rates.

 - Profile badges encourage completing your rider profile — avatar, suit, sponsors, and more.